 Is a visa denial the end of the road?

 So you walked into the Dublin, London or maybe even the German Consulate thinking you would easily be granted a visa only to leave shortly after with a denial in your hand?
 Didn’t prove enough home ties, 214(b)?
-The consulate officer asked for a 212 or I-601 waiver?
+The consulate officer asked for an I-212 or I-601 waiver?
 Maybe you were told that you need an NIV (nonimmigrant visa) waiver or a waiver of inadmissibility (sometimes called an inadmissibility waiver)?
-Didn’t prove you qualified for the visa 214(B)?

 Whatever the case may be you need help and you need it quickly!
 Without an approval, you won’t be admitted into the United States.

 In most cases, a visa denial isn’t so much the end of the road as a call for action.
 While “googling” things may be a great way to find out about how to bake a great cake or knit an awesome sweater, US Immigration law is complex and situations like refused entry to USA from Ireland or UK, call for professional help, otherwise you could be doing more harm than good.
 Further denials at the consulate only go against you.

 Visa Denial Section Codes and Explanations